 Jackson and Jackson will provide accounting services for the business.

 Outline the physical requirements of your business, such as retail space, equipment, inventory and supply needs, labor, etc. For a business such as a coffee shop that requires custom facilities, supply chains, specialized equipment, and multiple employees, the operating plan needs detail.

 The premises we have chosen are at 2303 Stewart St. The space features:

-The previous tenant was a restaurant and there are existing kitchen, counter and sufficient washroom facilities already in place.
+The previous tenant was a restaurant, and there are existing kitchen and washroom facilities already in place.
 The previous tenant has offered to sell used kitchen equipment at heavily discounted prices.

 Two full-time and four to six part-time baristas will be hired at industry standard wages.
 Baristas will be trained at a regional barista training academy.
 The two full-time employees are previous employees of the owners.
 The part-time employees will be sourced from the local post-secondary institutions.

 Owners and staff will share all regular duties, including taking orders, making coffee/tea, clearing tables, restocking, dishwashing, maintaining washroom facilities, etc.

 To increase employee loyalty, a bonus/profit sharing system will be put in place.